 - Bubble wrap for wrapping small electronics, vases, pictures and large delicate items

-Setting up the workstation
+Setting up your packing workstation

 A suitable and comfortable workstation should always be set up to prevent fatigue and strain during the packing portion of a moving job.
 A kitchen or dining room table may be used for this purpose.
 This is much easier than bending over and working off the floor.
 Always cover the table with a furniture pad or blanket before placing any paper or items on the exposed surface.

-Assembling the moving box
+Assembling your moving boxes

 A moving box should be assembled by first folding over the shorter sides and then ‘squaring up the longer sides’ along the box.
 These should be taped securely in place by running box tape along the seams.
 Always use packing tape – do not simply interlock the bottom or top flaps as this method is not strong enough and may cause the box to spill all its contents out the bottom!